 Before you can have wealth in your wallet, you need to have wealth in your head.

-That said, my money philosophy has completely changed over the last five years as I’ve gone from knowing nothing about money to becoming a financial planner and now an entrepreneur.
+That said, my money philosophy has completely changed over the last five years as I’ve gone from knowing nothing about money to becoming an entrepreneur.

 What is it that I’ve learned?
 Exactly what I started this post with: before you can have wealth in your bank account, you need to have wealth in your mind.